-Say-on-Pay - We annually seek an advisory stockholder vote to approve our named executive officer compensation.
+Say-on-Pay - We annually seek a non-binding advisory stockholder vote to approve our named executive officer compensation.

 Stockholder Engagement - We engage with stockholders regularly and stockholder advisory firms on an as needed basis to obtain feedback concerning our business.